graijo/java-tutorial-for-beginners/README.md

 ### Eclipse - debug mode -
 * Running code step by step
 * step over - execute the line and go to next line
-* Step Over ==> "Ok I have a decent understanding of what's happening, but let's just see what happens next Step Into ==> "Hmmm...let's just see what this function is doing things internally Step Out ==> "Ahhh I see what this function is doing, "let's get out of this function and just go back where we were"
+* Step Over ==> "Ok I have a decent understanding of what's happening, but let's just see what happens next.

+Step Into ==> "Hmmm...let's just see what this function is doing things internally.

+Step Out ==> "Ahhh I see what this function is doing, "let's get out of this function and just go back where we were"

 ### Differences between JShell and IDE